tofu-ai-ops/Project-chekker/systemArchitecture.md

-# System Architecture — Access Lagos
+# System Architecture — Unlocking opportunities

 ## 1. Overview
 Unlocking opportunities is a digital transformation of the Lagos State Employment Trust Fund (LSETF), built to make government funding, training, and job opportunities accessible and transparent for every Lagosian.